WDI-SEA/booktown/readme.md

 	* Sort them by retail price (most expensive first)
 	* Display ONLY: title and price select b.title, s.retail from stock s join editions e on s.isbn = e.isbn join books b on e.book_id = b.id;
-* Find the book "Dune" and display ONLY
-	* Book title
-	* ISBN number
-	* Publisher name
-	* Retail price

             title            | retail
 -----------------------------+--------
  The Cat in the Hat          |  32.95